fabiojose/klay/examples/streams/no-from-option/README.md

-# join written in Groovy
+# no from topic written in Java

-Example with (inner) join of two source streams and sinking to `paid` topic.

 Tools: